 The Torah teaches that if you look in the Book of Esther, God’s name is not mentioned even once.
 Almost until the end of the story it appears as if the Jewish people are going to be destroyed and God is absent.
 So to, for many people in our times, it seems as if God is absent from our world, the forces of fear, ignorance and chaos are leading us toward destruction, that there is nothing we can do about it and that we might as well give up.
 A big part of emunah is the inner knowing that says, “I matter, life matters, and what I do matters.”
 Mordechai and Esther didn’t know if they were going to succeed, but because they had emunah they took action, and according to the Oral Torah, their intention created an opening for hidden Divine intervention, coincidences that were more than coincidences, through which they were enabled to save the Jewish people.

-There is a method of interpreting the words of Torah based on breaking down each letter into its numerical equivalent.
+Rabbi Alexander Zusslin HaCohen, a German Rabbi from the 14th century, taught that when we examine the Talmudic passage that says a person is supposed to get so intoxicated they don’t know the difference between “Blessed is Haman” and “Cursed in Mordechai,” there is a mind-blowing lesson.
+There is a method of interpreting words of Torah based on breaking down each letter into its numerical equivalent.
 It’s called Gematria.
-Rabbi Alexander Zusslin HaCohen, a German Rabbi from the 14th century, taught that when we examine the passage in the Talmud that says a person is supposed to get so intoxicated that he doesn’t know the difference between “Blessed is Haman” and “Cursed in Mordechai,” the phrase “Blessed is Mordechai” is equal to 502 and that “Cursed is Haman” is also equal to 502.
+Rabbi Zusslin show that from the perspective of gematria, the phrase “Blessed is Mordechai” is equal to 502 and that “Cursed is Haman” is also equal to 502.
 We can learn from this a hint: that underneath the surface, beneath the duality of seeming opposites, of the mask of separation, Everything is One.